metal-sn/SESNspectraLib/README.md

 - [emcee](http://dan.iel.fm/emcee/current/)
 - [corner](https://github.com/dfm/corner.py package)

-If you use data products in this repository, please <b>cite</b> related references listed above.
-Here are the bibtex entries for your convenience.
+If you use data products in this repository, please <b>cite</b> the following references.
+Here are the bibtex entries for your convenience, as well as the DOI from Zenodo for this repository (TO BE FINISHED).

 Modjaz et al. (2016):